Drive-rushing to conclusions (AKA follow updates for your favourite fighting game)

 And then I hit a snag.

-I’d learned this Drive Rush combo on a leverless controller, and I was in the process of moving back to arcade stick.
+I’d learned this Drive Rush combo on a leverless controller but had decided to move back to arcade stick.

 On leverless, double-tapping forward to trigger Drive Rush on hit-confirm was easy.
 No matter my side of the screen, just a quick double-tap of the left or right buttons would start the run.